BlueStar03/bluestar03.github.io/chronicle-destiny/lyndis-chronicle.md

 ## Act 5: The Ward - Practice {#act-5}

 - **Narrative**: Lannet and Lyndi arrive at the ward, a large open room with 60 beds, organized in 4 rows of 15.
 Not all beds are occupied.
-There are two veteran nurses present.
+There are two veteran nurses present, Wilma and Flannie.
 They instruct Lannet and Lyndi to help them check the patients.

 - **Row Selection**: There are two center rows and two outer rows.